GaddamMeghana578/LearnMERN/README.md

 # learning-app
-A simple and quick way to set up and learn MERN Stack using this application.
+A simple and quick way to get started with MERN Stack